Your Body Knows Before You Do

 Forest or water, heavy or light traffic

-That means it is not the intensity that decides.
-It is the category.
+Ulrich showed two different nature videos.
+One with forest, one with water.
+No significant difference was detectable.
+That means it is not the intensity that decides but the category.
 Nature or not.
 The body does not distinguish between forest and lake.
 But it immediately distinguishes between nature and city.
-No matter how quiet the city is.

 A state like meditation